 The Yates double sconces from Lamps Plus are a key feature in this bathroom.
 Not only do I love their design but the shine and size help fill the large wall.
 Having two sconces on either side of the mirror makes this room so light and bright… Important for my guests and Emma.

-You may notice the lower placed outlet in these pics also.
+You may notice the lower placed outlet in these pictures also.
 I made sure to have one installed on both sides of the vanity below counter height and out of site.
 I hate unsightly outlets in the middle of walls.

 We are so happy with how this beautiful space has turned out… It just goes to show that any room can be made elegant and stylish without going crazy with color and design.
 Sometimes I find simple and clean is best when approaching small spaces.